solarseller.com alternative energy by John Drake Services, Inc. | home

 There has been a disaster, out here it would more than

-a plastic paperweight.
+a plastic and metal paperweight.

 The first thing that comes to mind is a radio so you can hear